PaulYannJay/ModelSupergene/README.txt

 Scripts for the paper: "The interplay of local adaptation and gene flow may lead to the formation of supergenes" For any question or information, do not hesitate to contact me at paul.yann.jay(at)gmail.com

 To perform analyses of the model, the only script to be used is MainSupergene.jl.
-This script import functions from the two other julia scripts.
+This script imports functions from the two other julia scripts.

 Usage:
 julia MainSupergene.jl NameOutput(string) NumberOfRepetition(integer) Identifier(integer) e.g. julia  MainSupergene.jl TestScript 10 1

-The parameter space explored is defined by the arrays in MainSupergene.jl.
-Change the arrays to explore other parameter value.
+The parameter space explored is defined by the arrays in MainSupergene.jl (e.g. "const valuesParam2 = [0.0 0.1 0.2 0.3 0.4 0.5]").
+Change the arrays to explore other parameter values.
-To compute a single simulation (e.g. figure 2B-G), uncomment the section corresponding in MainSupergene.jl and comment the "Sensitivity analysis" section.
+To compute a single simulation (e.g. figure 2B-G), uncomment the section corresponding ("ONE SIMULATION ") in MainSupergene.jl and comment the "SENSITIVITY ANALYSIS" section.

-The "sensitivity analyse" function produces two tables:
+The "sensitivity analyse" functions produce two tables:

 1: SensitivityAnalysis\_Name.txt, which looks like that:
 param1;param2;param3;param4;param5;rep;state;genotype;frequency